 This post may contain affiliate links.
 Please read our privacy policy.

-Gingerbread Cake is rich, moist, and full of ginger flavor.
-This holiday classic is easy to whip up and will be a hit with your guests!
+Gingerbread cake is rich, moist, and full of ginger flavor.
+Serve this holiday classic with whipped cream and caramel sauce for a dessert that is sure to be a hit with your guests.

-Slice of gingerbread cake and a glass of eggnog on a white plate
+Slice of gingerbread cake topped with whipped cream and caramel sauce on a white plate.

 Do you have a collection of inherited cookbooks like my family?
 We have so many that belonged to my Nana.